robert/robert.github.com/_posts/2019-12-01-pfab3-commute-times.md

   - /pfab3
 published: false
 ---
-> Welcome to week 2 of Programming Feedback for Advanced Beginners.
+> Welcome to week 3 of Programming Feedback for Advanced Beginners.
 In this series I review a program [sent to me by one of my readers][feedback].
 I analyze their code, highlight the things that I like, and discuss the things that I think could be better.
-Most of all, I suggest small and big changes that the author could make in order to bring their program up to a professional standard.
+Most of all, I suggest small and big changes that the author could make in order to take their code to the next level.
 >
 > (To receive all future PFABs as soon as they’re published, [subscribe by email][subscribe] or [follow me on Twitter][twitter].
 For the chance to have your code analyzed and featured in future a PFAB, [go here][feedback])